 According to information online, Rosemary is evergreen and cold hardy in USDA zones 7a-10b.
 Well, we are in 6a but you never know.
 It just depends on the winter.
 Rosemary can be grown inside during the winter as a houseplant if certain “rules” are followed.
 They need plenty of light and good air circulation.
 Poor air circulation can result in a few problems all indoor plant people want to avoid… Some of the links below provide plenty of useful information.

 The Rosemary did very well and started growing with no problems.
-I planted the Oregano in the same bed with Marigold ‘Brocade in between them.
+I planted the Oregano in the same bed with Marigold ‘Brocade’.
 I have no idea where the Talinum paniculatum (Jewels of Opar) to the right came from…

 After several frosts, the Rosemary was still green while most of the other plants were dead or dormant.
 Well, it is an evergreen, right?